sreekanth25/Fractionless-Boilerplate/README.md

 # Fraction.less Boilerplate v2

-*Current version: 2.0.2*
+*Current version: 2.0.3*

 Fraction.less is an HTML/CSS quick-start kit to get your website or app front-end up and running quickly.
 It's HTML5 ready, utilizes backwards compatible CSS3, comes with a bunch of useful and common JavaScript functionality, and it has LESS and SASS support if you want it.

 __Why use it?__

 Unlike most other frameworks, you'll spend most of your time building on top of Fraction.less rather than undoing the defaults.
 Also, unlike some other frameworks, sites built using Fraction.less won't *look* like they were built using Fraction.less.
-The framework gives you a great set of minimal defaults and doesn't allows you to build sites that are your own without having to unravel a lot of complicated, hard to customize code.
+The framework gives you a great set of minimal defaults and allows you to build sites that are your own without having to unravel a lot of complicated, hard to customize code.

 ## Features